-Shehbaz Sharif set to become Pakistan’s new PM after controversial election
+Shehbaz Sharif elected Pakistan PM for second term after controversial vote

-Sharif is likely to return to the role he held until August when parliament was dissolved ahead of the vote.
+Sharif returns to the role he held until August last year when parliament was dissolved ahead of the February 8 election.

-Islamabad, Pakistan – Pakistani legislators are set to elect Shehbaz Sharif as the country’s prime minister following a controversial election last month.
+Islamabad, Pakistan – Pakistani legislators have elected Shehbaz Sharif as the country’s prime minister for a second term following a controversial election last month.

-The South Asian country voted on February 8 in an election marred by allegations of large-scale rigging and delayed results.
-On Sunday, the National Assembly, as the lower house of parliament is called, is meeting to elect the premier.
+The South Asian country voted on February 8 in a vote marred by allegations of large-scale rigging and delayed results.
+On Sunday, the National Assembly, as the lower house of parliament is called, met to elect the premier.

 Keep readinglist of 4 items